-Catholic Charities – For more than 100 years, Catholic Charities has been known for their steadfast commitment to helping all people in need.
-They have almost 4,000locations nationwide that offer, supportive services to the less fortunate.
-Their mission is to help families and individual restore health and stability to their families.
+For more than 100 years, Catholic Charities has been known for their steadfast commitment to helping all people in need.
+They have almost 4,000 locations nationwide that offer, supportive services to the less fortunate.
+Their mission is to help families and individuals restore health and stability to their families.
 They offer food banks, help to pay bills, Christmas programs, and counseling.

-The Salvation Army is a worldwide faith-based organization that offers help to those needing emergency assistance like mobile feeding stations, emergency shelter, family counseling, distribution of food, clothing, furniture and more.
+This organization is a worldwide faith-based organization that offers help to those needing emergency assistance like mobile feeding stations, emergency shelters, family counseling, distribution of food, clothing, furniture, and more.
 They also give clients referrals for assistance from other community or government services.
 More info.

-The Southern Baptist Disaster Relief distributes thousands of meals a day through their mobile feeding stations.
-They are present to bring disaster relieve, help with clean-up, temporary shelter and making temporary home repairs, childcare, and counseling.
+They distribute thousands of meals a day through their mobile feeding stations.
+Also, they are present to bring disaster to relief, help with clean-up, temporary shelter, and making temporary home repairs, childcare, and counseling.
 Much of this is done with the help of volunteers who give their time to support the public.
 Website

-The United Methodist Committee on Relief is a non-profit organization dedicated to responding worldwide to those who are suffering.
+This is a non-profit organization dedicated to responding worldwide to those who are suffering.
 They work with businesses, community activists, health agencies, to provide emergency services, food, healthcare, housing.
-They also provide spiritual and mental health services to disaster victims and extended care for children impacted.
+However, they also provide spiritual and mental health services to disaster victims and extended care for children impacted.

-The Volunteers of America provides quick response services to victims of disasters.
-They provide transportation, food, clothing, shelter and mental health counseling.
-“Our Mission is to inspire hope through our ministry of service by providing individuals and families with tools to improve their quality of life.” – See more at:
+Provides quick response services to victims of disasters.
+They provide transportation, food, clothing, shelter, and mental health counseling.
+“Our Mission is to inspire hope through our ministry of service by providing individuals and families with tools to improve their quality of life.”
+See more at:

 These hotlines are available to help you will things going on in your life.
-Whether it relates to job, family, depression or struggling to survive daily life.
-Tell what you need, tell them what you want.
+Whether it relates to job, family, depression, or struggling to survive daily life.
+Tell them what you need, tell them what you want.